FIFO or LIFO - What's the Difference? Which is Better?

 - Equals cost of goods sold.

 As you can see, the cost of beginning and ending inventory is an important factor in COGS.
-The great the cost of goods sold, the less the company's profits.
+How inventory is valued plays a big part in the business tax situation.
+The greater the cost of goods sold, the less the company's profits - and the lower the company's taxes.

 Inventory Valuation Methods Described